 HIV ARS symptoms also mimic the symptoms of infectious mononucleosis very closely (also known as Mono or Glandular Fever).
 HIV ARS symptoms can also be mistaken for an acute Hepatitis A or B infection, Parvovirus infection, Cytomegalovirus infection and Toxoplasmosis.
 It can even be mistaken for Rubella (German Measles).

 The only way to know for sure if you are infected with HIV or not is to get tested.
 Until that is done, try not to worry about your symptoms.

-If you have to worry, then worry if you fulfil the following criteria:
+If you have to worry, then worry if you fulfill the following criteria:

-- You have had a high risk exposure 2 to 6 weeks ago
+- You had a high-risk exposure 2 to 6 weeks ago

 - You have a fever above 38.5⁰C that just does not go away